These guidelines are intended to help you follow the standard formats for the IUP website.

 Note: The introduction style is for the first paragraph only.
 Do not use the introduction style in place of headings.

 Use headings for side heads within your content.
-They should be used in descending order: The title/headline uses Heading 1, the primary side heads use Heading 2 (red), side heads within the primary Heading 2 side heads use Heading 3, etc.
+They should be used in descending order, starting with Heading 2 for the primary side heads.
+Side heads within the primary Heading 2 use Heading 3, etc.

 Following is information about grants offered through the office.